apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

 <TabItem value="Windows" label="Windows">

 1. Go to the `kbcli` installation path and delete the installation folder.

    * If you install `kbcli` by script, go to `C:\Program Files` and delete the `kbcli-windows-amd64` folder.
-   * If you customize the installation path, go to your path and delete the installation folder.
+   * If you customize the installation path, go to your specified path and delete the installation folder.

 2. Delete the environment variable.